augustin-barillec/fictionary/README.md

 The game directory contains the code which run the Fictionary games.
 The entry point is a main.py file containing 9 Cloud Functions.

-The cloud build directory contains 3 files:
+The cloudbuild directory contains 3 files:

 - deploy_game.yaml
 - deploy_questions.yaml